The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 # Advanced Gameplay

 This section assumes that you are comfortable with the entirety of the Dark Knight kit as well as the basic rotation outlined above.
 If you blindly try to do these optimizations without grasping the fundamentals, it is likely to be detrimental to your play, rather than improve it.
-Also see the Advanced DRK guide [here](/jobs/tanks/dark-knight/advanced-guide/).

 ## Optimizing Raid Buffs Further